Go to main content

 XML declaration

-The XML declaration is a simple line and defines its version and the character encoding that your document uses.
+The XML declaration is a simple line and defines the XML version and the character encoding that your document uses.
 It must be declared before anything in your document, even before the document type declaration (HTML !DOCTYPE tag).

 Document Type Declaration (DTD)